Skip to main content

 Card callback

 Usually the callback will include a card token and a cryptogram.
-If you provided your publicEncryptionKeyId in the initial request the callback may instead include an encrypted PAN depending on the availability of generating a token for the card.
+If you provided your publicEncryptionKeyId in the initial request, the callback may instead include an encrypted PAN depending on whether a token can be generated for the card.

 Key behaviors: